Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 ##### 1.2 Supply Chain Management

 Qantas uses their supply chain management to differentiate from their competitors by taking it very seriously and being very transparent about their goals and values.
-Qantas uses their "Supply Chain Assurance" which states
+Qantas uses their "Supply Chain Assurance" which states that "Qantas takes a proactive approach to managing risks in our supply chain.
+We have established systems and processes to ensure our suppliers (or the partners we work with) prioritise safety and sustainability in the same way we do."(Qantas, Our Governance).

 #### 2. Outsourcing